Net Neutrality WA: Despite Net Neutrality being cast away in the United States, it’s still law in Washington.

 Geometry: Jarrett Walker says that you can’t fix transit by destroying it.

-Seattle’s promise: Advocates say that Seattle must deliver on promised transit, pedestrian, and bicycle improvements ($).
+Seattle’s promise: Transportation advocates say that Seattle must deliver on promised transit, pedestrian, and bicycle improvements ($).

 Rowhouse or townhouse?: How rowhouses are different from townhomes.